Romney birth certificate remark rekindles Obama controversy

 "Throughout this campaign, Governor Romney has embraced the most strident voices in his party instead of standing up to them," Obama campaign spokesman LaBolt said.

-(Additional reporting by John Whitesides; Editing by Alistair Bell and Peter Cooney)
+(Additional reporting by John Whitesides; Editing by Alistair Bell and Vicki Allen)